madrobby/URLcrypt/README.md

 **WORD OF WARNING: THERE IS NO GUARANTEE WHATSOEVER THAT THIS GEM IS ACTUALLY SECURE AND WORKS.
 USE AT YOUR OWN RISK.**

-URLcrypt is an extraction from [Freckle Time Tracking](http://letsfreckle.com/), where it is used to generate URLs for dynamically generated images in emails.
+URLcrypt is an extraction from [Noko Time Tracking](https://nokotime.com), where it is used to generate URLs for dynamically generated images in emails.

 Patches are welcome; please include tests!